metangdude101/ShreyDatta_BlueStampPortfolio/index.md

 ## Summary

 The second milestone for my OpenAI Camera was focused on quality of life, including editing the code I already had for the camera to make it more intuitive to interact with, and adding more features people would want in a camera.
+The features I've added are; a countdown timer of various lengths, a flash setting, custom displays for each setting, a bottom status bar that details how the camera works, and randomized messages from the Memento so it has more of a personality.

 ## Challenges